uperl/Archive-Ar-Libarchive/README.md

 The main advantage of [Archive::Ar](https://metacpan.org/pod/Archive::Ar) over this module is that it is written in pure perl, and thus does not require a compiler or libarchive.
-The advantage of this module (at least as of this writing) is that it supports GNU (read) and BSD (read and write) extensions for longer member filenames.
-As an XS module using libarchive it may also be faster.
+As an XS module using libarchive it may be faster.

 You may notice that the API to [Archive::Ar::Libarchive](https://metacpan.org/pod/Archive::Ar::Libarchive) and [Archive::Ar](https://metacpan.org/pod/Archive::Ar) is similar to [Archive::Tar](https://metacpan.org/pod/Archive::Tar) and this was done